Judging the judges: Meet the nine candidates vying for ConCourt bench

 For the first time in over a year, the Judicial Service Commission (JSC) will meet this week to interview candidates for judicial appointment, including nine for two vacancies on the Constitutional Court, the country’s highest court.

 The JSC will spend two weeks interviewing candidates for various courts.
-Tomorrow and Tuesday will be dedicated to Constitutional Court interviews.
-Judges of the Constitutional Court are appointed differently from other judges, giving the president more say, although the JSC still plays a crucial role...
+Monday and Tuesday will be dedicated to Constitutional Court interviews.
+Judges of the Constitutional Court are appointed differently from other judges, giving the president more say, though the JSC still plays a crucial role...

 This article is reserved for Sunday Times subscribers.